Determining Your Property's Value

 The Problems With Overpricing

 - You may lose credibility.
-In many cases, buyers have already done their own research and have a general idea of what homes in your neighborhood are worth.
+In many cases, buyers have already done their own research and have a general idea of what properties in your neighborhood are worth.
 When you price too high, they may choose not to consider your property and instead look for something at fair market value.

 - Your listing may become stale.
-Buyers will start to wonder what is wrong with your home if it is on the market for longer than 30 days.
+Buyers will start to wonder what is wrong with your property if it is on the market for longer than 30 days.
 You have the most leverage in the first couple of weeks.

 What Does Not Affect The Sale Price

 It’s important to note that the following do NOT predict your property’s sale price: